 Military Service Members and Veterans

 Suicide rates among veterans and some military service members are higher than among the general population.
 Estimates from the U.S. Department of Veterans (VA) indicate that approximately 20 veterans die by suicide each day.
 Among these veterans, 14 were not engaged in VA health care at their time of death.
-With timely access to suicide-related care, military service members and veterans face better outcomes.
+According to the most recent Annual Suicide Report from the Department of Defense, the suicide mortality rates were 24.8 per 100,000 for Active-duty service members, 22.9 for Reserve service members, and 30.6 for National Guard service members.
+Suicide rates among military families were 6.8 per 100,000.
+With timely access to suicide-related care, military service members, veterans, and their families face better outcomes.

-The Action Alliance seeks to strengthen systems that will help link service members and veterans to timely, safe, and effective care when needed.
-Action Alliance efforts focus on advancing public-private sector strategies to scale up comprehensive community-based suicide prevention and build community capacity to support all service members and veterans—especially those in crisis—anywhere and at any time.
+The Action Alliance seeks to strengthen systems that will help link service members, veterans, and their families to timely, safe, and effective care when needed.
+Action Alliance efforts focus on advancing public-private sector strategies to scale up comprehensive community-based suicide prevention and build community capacity to support all service members, veterans, and their families—especially those in crisis—anywhere and at any time.

 Leading suicide prevention messaging experts convene for media roundtable event